European river cruises are, in my opinion, the best way to visit the heart of Europe. Sure, I love cruise ships and cruises that go around Europe.

 If a Suite or Veranda Stateroom aren’t in your budget, there’s the French balcony stateroom category and the 150 sq. ft.
 Standard stateroom, at the water level.

-The Viking Lif features a main dining room, aptly named The Restaurant, located toward the front of the ship on the Middle Deck.
-Furnished in all neutral tones like the rest of the ship, and with floor-to-ceiling glass windows on both sides, the room never felt crowded.
+The Viking Lif features a main dining room, aptly named The Restaurant.
+It’s located toward the front of the ship on the Middle Deck.
+Furnished in all neutral tones like the rest of the ship, with floor-to-ceiling glass windows on both sides, the room never felt crowded.

 Lunch is served at 12:30pm almost every day and ends about 2:00pm.
-Unless it’s a lazy day on the river, afternoon tours generally depart at 2:00pm.
+Afternoon tours generally depart at 2:00pm.
 A very nice lighter lunch is offered every day in the Aquavit Terrace.
 This was my favorite place, even for dinner.
 On warm days and nights, the retractable ceiling gives way to sunshine and stars.